-SoCalGas manages engagement with external stakeholders through its Public Awareness Plan3.
-The goal of the Public Awareness Plan is to enhance safety and security through improved public awareness and to comply with Federal Regulations 49 CFR 192.616 and 196.12.
+SoCalGas manages engagement with external stakeholders through its Public Awareness Plan.10 The goal of the Public Awareness Plan is to enhance safety through improved public awareness and to comply with Federal Regulations 49 CFR 192.616 and 196.12.
 SoCalGas supports a more informed public who will contribute to a reduction in pipeline emergencies and releases.
 The plan has executive sponsors, who endorse and provide the necessary resources to achieve its goals and objectives.

-The primary objectives of the plan are to:
+The primary objectives of the Public Awareness Plan are to: